kitchen/blog/source/_posts/2012-08-22-introducing-peabody.markdown

 You have a cronjob which you want to run *every minute*.
 But sometimes that job can take more than a minute to run.
-And the job isn't very smart, so a second job will start working on the same things, probably stepping on the work the other one is doing.
+And the job isn't very smart, so a second job will start working on the same things, maybe even stepping on the work the other one is doing.
 How can you fix this?

 Well, you *could* have your job be smarter about the work it's doing and make it so it doesn't step on its friends.